SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

    y_{k+1} = x_{k+1} + \beta_k (x_{k+1} - x_k).
    $$

-The extra $\beta_k$ term “looks ahead,” helping the method exploit curvature better than plain gradient descent.

-### 12.3.2 Optimal first-order rate
+The extra momentum term $\beta_k (x_{k+1}-x_k)$ uses past iterates to “look ahead” and can significantly accelerate convergence.

-For smooth convex $f$, accelerated gradient achieves
+Convergece: For smooth convex $f$, accelerated gradient achieves
 $$
 f(x_k) - f^\star = O\!\left(\frac{1}{k^2}\right),
 $$
 which is *optimal* for any algorithm that uses only gradient information and not higher derivatives.
-In other words, you cannot beat $O(1/k^2)$ in the worst case using only first-order oracle calls.

-### 12.3.3 When to use acceleration
-- Same setting as gradient descent (large-scale smooth convex problems),
-- but you want to converge in fewer iterations.
-- You can tolerate a little more instability/parameter tuning (acceleration can overshoot if step sizes are not chosen carefully).

-Acceleration is the default upgrade from vanilla gradient descent in many smooth convex machine learning problems.
+- Acceleration is effective for well-behaved smooth convex problems.
+- It can be more sensitive to step size and noise than plain gradient descent.
+- Variants such as FISTA apply acceleration in the composite setting $f + R$.

-The convergence of gradient descent depends strongly on the geometry of the level sets of the objective function.
-When these level sets are poorly conditioned—that is, highly anisotropic or elongated (not spherical)—the gradient directions tend to oscillate across narrow valleys, leading to zig-zag behavior and slow convergence.
+> The convergence of gradient descent depends strongly on the geometry of the level sets of the objective function.
+When these level sets are poorly conditioned—that is, highly anisotropic or elongated (not spherical) the gradient directions tend to oscillate across narrow valleys, leading to zig-zag behavior and slow convergence.
 In contrast, when the level sets are well-conditioned (approximately spherical), gradient descent progresses efficiently toward the minimum.
 Thus, the efficiency of gradient-based methods is governed by how aspherical (anisotropic) the level sets are, which is directly related to the condition number of the Hessian.

 ## 12.4 Steepest Descent Method

 The steepest descent method generalizes gradient descent by depending on the choice of norm used to measure step size or direction.
 It finds the direction of *maximum decrease* of the objective function under a unit norm constraint.

-> The norm defines the “geometry” of optimization.
-> Gradient descent is steepest descent under the Euclidean norm.
-> Changing the norm changes what “steepest” means, and can greatly affect convergence, especially for ill-conditioned or anisotropic problems.
+> The norm defines the “geometry” of optimization.cGradient descent is steepest descent under the Euclidean norm.
+Changing the norm changes what “steepest” means, and can greatly affect convergence, especially for ill-conditioned or anisotropic problems.The norm in steepest descent determines the geometry of the descent and choosing an appropriate norm effectively makes the level sets of the function more rounded (more isotropic), which greatly improves convergence.

 At a point $x$, and for a chosen norm $|\cdot|$:

 $$